Battle of Goose Green: Darwin Parks

-At around 7:30 am the 1st Rifle Platoon from the 25IR C Company, under the command of 2nd Lieutenant Roberto Estévez, received orders to counterattack against 2 PARA's B Company.
+At around 7:30 am the 1st Rifle Platoon from the RI 25's C Company, under the command of 2nd Lieutenant Roberto Estévez, received orders to counterattack against 2 PARA's B Company.
 The Argentine platoon was able to block the British advance by taking up positions on Darwin Hill, from which, although wounded, Estévez started calling down fire support from Argentine 105 mm artillery and 120 mm mortars.
 This indirect fire held up the advance of 2 PARA's A Company, especially as they were in open ground on the forward slope of the hill as they prepared to take up their advance once again.
 A Company was forced to take cover in the nearby trenches.
 Estévez continued to direct the Argentine artillery fire until he was killed by sniper fire.
 2nd Lieutenant Roberto Estévez and his radio operator, Private Fabricio Edgar Carrascul were both posthumously decorated for their actions.
 Private Guillermo Huircapán from Estévez's platoon described the morning action:

 Lieutenant Estévez went from one side to the other organizing the defence until all at once they got him in the shoulder.
 But with that and everything, badly wounded, he kept crawling along the trenches, giving orders, encouraging the soldiers, asking for everyone.
 A little later, they got him in the side, but just the same, from the trench, he continued directing the artillery fire by radio.
 There was a little pause, and then the English began the attack again, trying to advance, and again we beat them off.

-The British A Company assault had been stopped by fire from a 12IR platoon (under Sub-Lieutenant Ernesto Peluffo) after their platoon sergeant (Buenaventura Jumilla) had observed the British approach and yelled out a warning.
+The British A Company assault had been stopped by fire from a RI 12 platoon (under Sub-Lieutenant Ernesto Peluffo) after their platoon sergeant (Buenaventura Jumilla) had observed the British approach and yelled out a warning.
 Farrar-Hockley then spotted Argentine reinforcements on the hills before him and shouted, "Ambush!
-Take cover!" just as the 12IR platoon's machine-guns opened fire.
+Take cover!" just as the RI 12 platoon's machine-guns opened fire.
 British reconnaissance patrols had reported wrongly that the Argentine defenders lacked overhead cover.
 In reality, their trenches had good roofing and all the reports of a demoralised and unwilling enemy proved to be unfounded.
 "All this rubbish about them not wanting to fight", Keeble told British reporters.
 "They were fighting hard."
 The Royal Engineer officer attached to Farrar-Hockley's company, Lieutenant Clive Livingstone, wrote about the initial fight for Darwin Hill: